ashbournehouse/FEWD_Landing_Page/README.md

 ## Features

 1. Clicking on any of the dated navigation links scrolls the page to the appropriate 'blog card' which is:
  	* centred in the window if it is shorter than the window height
  	* scrolled to the top of the window if it is taller than the window height
 2. Once the scrolling is complete, all blog cards are dimmed except the selected card which is highlighted.
 3. If manually scrolled the blog card closest to the window centre is highlighted, others are dimmed
 4. Double clicking on a dimmed blog card scrolls it to the centre (or top) of the window and highlights it:
   * Double clicking does not work on mobile devices
 5. The navigation secton of the page 'sticks' to the top of the window for the first part of a page scroll
 6. After a significant page scroll, a 'back to top' button apears in the lower right cormer of the window:
   * This has a 'tooltip' that appears on 'hover' to explain its function.
 7. The page features 'responsve' adjustments for changes in window size:
   * The Javascript generated links in the navigation section 'flow' in row wrap mode as the window narrows.
   * The size of headings and text on the blog card changes to prevent overflow.
 8. The page features responsive adjustments for mobile devices
   * The most significant of these is a change in the 'grid' for the blog cards when viewing on narrow: mobile devices.

+## Safari Grid Problem

+Safari currently doesn't support the grid gap feature of css so this has been set to 0 and the gaps implemented using margins.

+Safari also uses a correct but arguably outdated interpretation of 100% height for some div elements in a grid layout.
+I have therefore implemented a Javascript function which calcualtes the offsetHeight  of the child of each affected div and applies that as inline style (ugh!) on each page reload ad resize.

+There may be a better way (as it is a bit slow on page resizes) and that can be a job for a later refactor or, perhaps, it will become redundant with an update to Safari.